Slab and Shrinkage Linear Regression Estimation

 for controlling instability and improving mean squared error (MSE) in linear models, tailored for different modeling contexts specified

-argument.
-Note that if the user provides more than one option in model_class
+in the model_class argument.
+Note that if the user provides more than one option in model_class, only the first option is used,

 and a warning is issued.